jonjphayward/moonbug_gsheet_dl_links_to_s3/README.md

 BUCKET_NAME = *"THE BUCKET NAME"*
 ROOT_FOLDER = *"THE ROOT FOLDER NAME"*

+Create a user with correct S3 permissions in AWS IAM and generate an access and secret key.

+Add the bucket name and root folder name's tothe config file and save.

 **Generating credentials.json**:
 Follow the first part of this tutorial to create credentials file: https://www.casuallycoding.com/download-docs-from-google-drive-api/